danielgerlag/workflow-core/docs/getting-started.md

 ```
 *The `StepBody` and `StepBodyAsync` class implementations are constructed by the workflow host which first tries to use IServiceProvider for dependency injection, if it can't construct it with this method, it will search for a parameterless constructor*

 ### Then we define the workflow structure by composing a chain of steps.
-The is done by implementing the IWorkflow interface
+This is done by implementing the IWorkflow interface

 ```C#
 public class HelloWorldWorkflow : IWorkflow